zTnR/mpv-osc-tog4in1/README.md

 ### Top right corner

 ```
-Maximized window button has been replaced and switches between the 2 OSC instead.
+Maximized window button has been replaced and switches between the 2 main UIs instead.
 ```

 ### Seekbar